Can You Put Vinegar in a Steam Mop?

 McCulloch Steam Cleaners

-McCulloch are another popular brand of steam cleaners, who recommend those who use tap water should do a monthly descale of their canister steam cleaners using vinegar.
+McCulloch is another popular brand of steam cleaners that recommends those who use tap water should do a monthly descale of their canister steam cleaners using vinegar.

-Like Dupray, the vinegar should be added to a cooled steamer, and the steamer must always remain off.
-The boiler tank should be rinsed several times to remove any vinegar residue before operating the steamer.
+Like Dupray, the vinegar should be added to a cooled steamer, which must always remain off.
+The boiler tank should be rinsed several times to remove vinegar residue before operating the steamer.

 The official advice from McCulloch regarding adding vinegar to the boiler tank when steam mopping is: